kaidawe/documentation/API/model-function/submit-comparison.md

 > This request assumes that,
 > 1. ``encodeURIComponent(hash1)`` and ``encodeURIComponent(hash2)`` = The hashes of each of the 2 models you want to compare, they must be URI encoded.
 > 2. ``activeUser`` = Either a username or organization name
-> 3. ``IdToken`` = This is the IdToken recieved from logging into the AWS      cognito backend with a user account.
+> 3. ``IdToken`` = This is the IdToken received from logging into the AWS      cognito backend with a user account.

 ## Response